jamescoxon/UKHAS_LORA_Bridge/README.md

 This allows a bridge between a local 869.5Mhz UKHASnet network and a LoRa UKHASnet link (used to link local networks together.
 Currently being used to link 2 UKHASnet networks over a distance of 5.8km.

-There are 2 components, a python script that manages the LoRa bridge and a modified UKHASnet SDR decoder.
+There are multiple components all linked by a redis database, different components include  a python script that manages the LoRa bridge and a modified UKHASnet SDR decoder.

 ## Running
 Example: `python3 lora.py -c -p 10 -i AB1 -r`